 One of the most significant initiatives of WSD has been the introduction of HbA1c screening at Blacktown and Mount Druitt Hospital emergency departments.
 Over the past three years, more than 100,000 patients have had a HbA1c screening performed as part of a regular blood test whilst being treated at these hospitals.
 To expand on this initiative, Western Sydney Primary Health Network has rolled out routine HbA1c screening in some Western Sydney general practices.
 This kind of screening promotes early detection of diabetes and pre-diabetes in the community, allowing better management of these conditions.

-Diabetes Case Conferencing is a service that aims to improve the management of diabetes in general practise.
-An endocrinologist and diabetes educator can accompany the general practitioner and practice nurse to discuss options for a care plan with patients, which will suit their needs and lifestyle.
+Diabetes Case Conferencing is a service that aims to improve the management of diabetes in general practice.
+An endocrinologist and diabetes educator can assist the general practitioner and practice nurse to discuss options for a care plan with patients, which will suit their needs and lifestyle.
+This service is also now available via Telehealth and can be safely accessed via video call or phone.
 GPs can find out more about booking a joint GP and Specialist Case Conference or billing information and FAQs via the WSD Case Conferencing webpage.